 Super Bowl commercials rely on comedy and nostalgia to avoid potential missteps

-Most of the commercials airing during this year’s Super Bowl are going for laughs, with advertisers betting that America could use a brief diversion.

-As the Philadelphia Eagles and the Kansas City Chiefs hit the field in New Orleans, a parade of silly ads will hit airwaves on Sunday.
-Many companies put their ads online ahead of the game, but some held out to maintain an element of surprise.
+The Philadelphia Eagles dominated the Kansas City Chiefs on the field in the first half of this year’s Super Bowl, while laughter dominated the commercials.

-Humor dominates in the ads released so far.
-Four old ladies go on a joy ride with WeatherTech, while Eugene Levy’s eyebrows fly off and buzz around after he eats some Little Caesars.
-Sloths have a case of the Mondays in an ad for Coors Light.
-A man’s tongue starts dancing to celebrate cold foam from Nestlé Coffee Mate.
-British singer Seal becomes an actual seal, sad that he can’t hold Mountain Dew with his flippers.
+Eugene Levy’s eyebrows flew off and buzzed around after he ate some Little Caesars.
+Four old ladies went on a joy ride in a commercial for WeatherTech, while sloths had a case of the Mondays in an ad for Coors Light.
+And British singer Seal became an actual seal, sad that he couldn’t hold Mountain Dew with his flippers.

-Actor Glenn Powell does a take on Goldilocks for Ram Trucks, while comedian Nate Bargatze clones himself and hires an opera singer because he saved so much money using DoorDash.
-Shaboozey takes a lighthearted stroll through New Orleans for Nerds, while the stars of the “Fast and Furious” franchise take a slow cruise in a convertible so they can enjoy Häagen-Dazs ice cream bars.

 Tim Calkins, a professor of marketing at Northwestern University’s Kellogg School of Management, said this was a complicated Super Bowl for advertisers.